conortierney/pands-project/README.md

 The data set is analysed with a python program called analysis.py (link) that is saved in the pands-project repository.

+The first task of writing the program was to import the libraries needed to run the code.

+***numpy*** is a python library that helps with statistical analysis and maths operations.
+It is a tool for working with arrays and matrices.
+It is widely used in data science [7].

 ***The program outputs the following:***

 1. A summary of each variable to a single text file.